sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>docbook-style-xsl</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Norman Walsh's XSL stylesheets for DocBook XML
+Short desc    : Norman Walsh's XSL stylesheets for DocBook XML
 URL          : https://github.com/docbook/xslt10-stylesheets
-Лицензия     : DMIT
+License      : DMIT
-Описание     : These XSL stylesheets allow you to transform any DocBook XML document to
+Descript     : These XSL stylesheets allow you to transform any DocBook XML document to
              : other formats, such as HTML, FO, and XHMTL.
 They are highly customizable.
 ```